GiovineItalia/Compose.jl/README.md

 Unlike most vector graphics libraries, Compose is thoroughly declarative.
 Graphics are specified, or composed, without the need to give a specific sequence of drawing operations.
-This

 The graphic consists of combinations of objects of three types: `Canvas`, `Form`, and `Property`.
-A canvas defines a particular region of the graphic, a form is something drawn on the image (e.g., lines, rectangles, circles), and a property modifies how forms are drawn (e.g. color, line thickness).
+A canvas defines a particular rectangular region of a graphic and a coordinate system within that rectangle, a form is something drawn on the image (e.g., lines, rectangles, circles), and a property modifies how forms are drawn (e.g.  color, line thickness).

 These types can be composed with the `compose!` function (the `!`, in addition to being an expression of the overwhelming euphoria one feels when using this